sunlabuiuc/PyHealth/docs/example.rst

 Quick Start for Running Predictive Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`"examples/learning_models/lstm_cms_example.py" <https://github.com/yzhao062/pyhealth/blob/master/examples/learning_models/lstm_cms_example.py>`_
+Before running examples, you need the datasets.
+Please download from the GitHub repository `"datasets" <https://github.com/yzhao062/PyHealth/tree/master/datasets>`_.
+You can either unzip them manually or running our script `"00_extract_data_run_before_learning.py" <https://github.com/yzhao062/pyhealth/blob/master/examples/learning_models/00_extract_data_run_before_learning.py>`_

+`"examples/learning_models/example_sequence_gpu_mortality.py" <https://github.com/yzhao062/pyhealth/blob/master/examples/learning_models/example_sequence_gpu_mortality.py>`_
-demonstrates the basic API of using LSTM for phenotyping prediction. **It is noted that the API across all other algorithms are consistent/similar**.
+demonstrates the basic API of using GRU for mortality prediction. **It is noted that the API across all other algorithms are consistent/similar**.

 **If you do not have the preprocessed datasets yet, download the \\datasets folder (cms.zip and mimic.zip) from PyHealth repository, and run \\examples\\learning_models\\extract_data_run_before_learning.py to prepare/unzip the datasets.**